Tangle Floer homology and cobordisms between tangles: Introduction

 \subsection{Introduction and background}

 Ozsv\'ath and Szab\'o introduced Heegaard Floer homology for closed three dimensional manifolds \cite{OS-3m1,OS-3m2} which resulted in powerful tools for the study of various structures in low dimensional topology, including invariants for knots \cite{OS-knot, Ras, Ef-LFH}, for links \cite{OS-link}, for contact structures \cite{OS-contact} and for sutured manifolds \cite{Juh,AE-1}.
-Juh\'asz and Thurston \cite{JT} showed that the Heegaard Floer groups associated with three-dimensional objects (closed manifolds, links and sutured manifolds) are in fact functors which associate a concrete module to any of the aforementioned topological objects, rather than just the isomorphism class of it.
+Juh\'asz and Thurston \cite{JT} showed that the Heegaard Floer groups associated with three-dimensional objects (closed manifolds, links and sutured manifolds)are in fact functors which associate a concrete module to any of the aforementioned topological objects, rather than just the isomorphism class of it.
 Typically, Heegaard Floer homology groups come in different flavours, which are denoted by $\ov\HFT,\HFT^+,\HFT^-$ and $\HFT^\infty$, besides many other flavours which appear in knot and link Floer homology theories.
-The authors gave a framework that brings all flavours of Heegaard Floer homology under the same roof in \cite{AE-1}, giving an extension of the construction of Juh\'asz \cite{Juh}.\\
+The simplest version of these invariants, $\widehat{\HFT}$ and $\widehat{\HFKT}$, has been generalized to compact, non-closed $3$-manifolds, with a specific on the boundary, called sutured manifolds by Juh\'{a}sz.
+The authors gave a framework that generalizes sutured Floer homology and brings all flavours of Heegaard Floer homology under the same roof in \cite{AE-1}.\\

+In this paper, to define a natural notion of cobordism between sutured manifolds, that generalizes cobordisms between $3$-manifolds, knots and links, we introduce a generalization of classical oriented tangles such that they are in one-to-one correspondence with sutured manifolds without toroidal sutures.
+So, we call our Heegaard Floer invariants, \emph{tangle Floer homology}, and denote it by $\HFT$.